icedevml/drakvuf-wiki-fork/DRAKVUF-Plugin-Documentation.md

 memdump
 -------
-(TODO)
+This plugin is responsible for taking memory dumps whenever some memory appears to be interesting (by appropriate heuristics).
+By default, memory dumps are not stored anywhere unless `--memdump-dir <dir>` is provided.

 apimon
 ---------------
 The `apimon` plugin is able to monitor WinAPI calls.
 You can tune what do you want to trace by starting DRAKVUF with `--dll-hooks-list <dll-hooks-list-file>` command line switch.
+This configuration is common with the `memdump` plugin and will be also consumed by it.

 The current format for `dll-hooks-list` file is: